The Medium (2021 film): Plot

 In the meantime, Mink kills everyone at home and goes to the factory, where she meets her mother and a few survivors.
-Noi is possessed by Ba Yan's spirit for a moment when she chants a prayer while touching her daughter's head, attempting to exorcise her.
+Now possessed by evil spirits, Noi momentarily claims to be Ba Yan's host when she chants a prayer while touching her daughter's head, attempting to exorcise her.
 However, she is distracted when Mink apparently returns to normal and calls her "Mother".
 Mink uses the chance to burn her mother alive, while the survivors are eventually overwhelmed by the possessed.

 A mid-credits scene shows Nim undergoing a crisis of faith one day before her death.
-She wonders if she has really been possessed by Ba Yan before breaking down in tears.
+Before breaking down in tears, she wonders if she has really been possessed by Ba Yan or whether she has been imagining it all this time.